ajoshiusc/fetal_seg_docker/README.md

 ```
 Check the name of the running container using `docker ps`.

-4. The docker assumes that the fetal image that you want to segment is in
+4. The docker assumes that the fetal image that you want to segment is with the path
-`<subdir>/anat/sub-026_rec-mial_T2w.nii.gz`.
+`<input_dir>/anat/<subname>_T2w.nii.gz`.
-For reference, the corresponding lines of code is as follows:
+For reference, the corresponding lines of code are as follows:
 ```python
     T2wImagePath = glob.glob(os.path.join(input_img_dir, 'anat', '*_T2w.nii.gz'))[0]
     sub = os.path.split(T2wImagePath)[1].split('_')[0] # to split the input directory and to obtain the suject name